mrafalo/persistent-misclassification/README.md

 # Persistent Misclassification in Thyroid Ultrasound Imaging

-This repository contains the code, data preparation scripts, and experimental results for the study:
+This repository contains the code, data preparation scripts, and experimental results for the study.

-**"Persistent Misclassification as a Source of Diagnostic Uncertainty in Thyroid Ultrasound Imaging"**

 ## Overview